kuszewski/iris-k3s/mirror-pair/README.md

 If any of the above are missing please refer to the previous/root page of this repository.

 Please review the *irisCluster-mirror.yaml* irisCluster topology declaration and try to spin it up.

+---

+# TO DO
+- provide a couple of examples of Ingress Controllers picking up the Active Primary
+- do we want to provide all the files here again or are we working on the assumption that people will start with the main root page and install K8s and IKO?